Refund Distribution Methods:

 - Exceptions: Exceptions to the above stated meal plan refund policy will be at the discretion of Dining Services.

-All refunds, with the exception of Plus and Alternative loans, will be made by credit card, direct deposit or by check payable to the student.
+All refunds, with the exception of Parent Plus and Alternative loans, will be made by credit card, direct deposit or by check payable to the student.
 With processing costs estimated to exceed the value of the check, no refunds for $0.99 or less will be issued unless specifically requested.

 NOTE: Fees, conditions of assessment, and refund policies are subject to change without prior notice by action of the Tennessee Tech Board of Trustees.